System Design Space

 The Open Group: ArchiMate Overview

-An official overview of the standard and its application in enterprise architecture.
+An official overview of the standard and how it is used in enterprise architecture.

 BusinessApplicationTechnologyMotivation